Suburban Gothic: Film

 Important films include Stanley Kubrick's take on Lolita (1962), Wes Craven's original A Nightmare on Elm Street (1984) and Tobe Hooper's Poltergeist (1982).
 Works that incorporate environmental concerns include Ira Levin's The Stepford Wives (1975), Anne Rivers Siddons's The House Next Door (1978), Todd Haynes's Safe (1995) and David Lynch's Blue Velvet (1986) have been identified as part of the suburban gothic subgenre.
 An earlier cinematic example of this is Nicholas Ray's 1955 classic Rebel Without a Cause.
 Films with threats from a female protagonist, including Fatal Attraction (1987) and Disclosure (1994), have also been identified as part of the genre.
 In addition, films that feature a more character-driven or dramatic standpoint also inform the genre, notably Peter Jackson's Heavenly Creatures (1994), Todd Solondz's Happiness (1998), Sam Mendes's American Beauty (1999), and Richard Kelly's Donnie Darko (2001).
-Other films described as within the suburban gothic genre include Brian De Palma's version of Stephen King's Carrie (1976), John Carpenter's Halloween (1978), The Amityville Horror (1979), Fright Night (1985), The Stepfather (1987), Joe Dante's The 'Burbs (1989), Parents (1989), Tim Burton's Edward Scissorhands (1990), The People Under the Stairs (1991; also by Wes Craven), John Waters's Serial Mom (1994), Peter Weir's Truman Show (1998), Little Children (2006), The Girl Next Door (2007), The Sisterhood of Night (2014), I Saw the TV Glow (2024), The Invitation (2015), Snowtown (2011) Invasion of the Body Snatchers (1956),The Virgin Suicides (2000), The Babadook (2014), and The Lovely Bones (2009).
+Other films described as within the suburban gothic genre include Brian De Palma's version of Stephen King's Carrie (1976), John Carpenter's Halloween (1978), The Amityville Horror (1979), Fright Night (1985), The Stepfather (1987), Joe Dante's The 'Burbs (1989), Parents (1989), Tim Burton's Edward Scissorhands (1990), The People Under the Stairs (1991; also by Wes Craven), John Waters's Serial Mom (1994), Peter Weir's Truman Show (1998), Little Children (2006), The Girl Next Door (2007), The Sisterhood of Night (2014), I Saw the TV Glow (2024), The Invitation (2015), Snowtown (2011) Invasion of the Body Snatchers (1956), The Virgin Suicides (2000), The Babadook (2014), The Lovely Bones (2009), and The Quiet (2005).

 Television

-Peyton Place (TV series) was one of the earliest examples of the genre and inspired both Secrets of Midland Heights and King’s Crossing.
+Peyton Place was one of the earliest examples of the genre and inspired both Secrets of Midland Heights and King’s Crossing.
 The works of David Lynch are also seen as defining examples of the genre, notably the television series Twin Peaks, alongside the 1992 feature Fire Walk with Me.
 The direct to TV film Are You in the House Alone also belongs to this genre, diving into sexual dangers of the suburbs.
 TV series such as Buffy the Vampire Slayer, Supernatural, The Addams Family, The Munsters, Desperate Housewives, Weeds, Riverdale, WandaVision, and Agatha All Along have also been seen as dealing with concerns about hidden Gothic worlds behind the suburban façade.
 The cult program Dark Shadows also gives an interesting spin on the genre.
 Another televised example is the Emmy-winning American Horror Story.